 Breast milk does not produce cavities

 However, infants and babies can develop dental health problems due to several reasons, so just because you are breastfeeding it doesn’t mean the baby is entirely safe.
-Supplementing with formula and later on solid foods still puts your baby at risk.
+Supplementing with formula and later with solid foods still put your baby or toddler at risk.